 The Government rolled out a Foreign Exchange Facility in March 2020, to facilitate the importation of essential items, including food and pharmaceutical products.
-Since inception, GORTT has allocated US\$680M to EXIMBANK for this facility.
-As at 31 December 2022, US\$100M is available for sale.
+Since inception, GORTT has allocated US\$1,295M to EXIMBANK for this facility.
+As at 31 December 2024, US\$15M is available for sale.

-14 Lease liability
+14 Lease liabilities

 The Bank has a lease contract on the building at 30 Queen's Park West.
-The lease expired in 2021 and was renewed retroactively in 2022 from 8 June 2021 for a period of twenty years.
-Future rent payable as at 31 December 2022 is as follows:
+The lease was renewed for a period of twenty years with an expiration date of 8 June 2041.
+Future rent payable as at 31 December 2024 is as follows: